American chess star likely cheated in more than 100 games, report claims

 The platform reportedly used a string of tools to detect the alleged cheating, including an analytics programme that compares human moves to those recommended by chess engines, “which are capable of beating even the greatest human players every time.”

-The report states that some of the alleged cheating took place as recently as 2020, when Mr Niemann was 17.
+The report states that some of the alleged cheating took place as recently as 2020, when Mr Niemann was 17 years old.

 The Journal says that Mr Niemann “privately confessed to the allegations” and that he was “subsequently banned from the site for a period of time.”